dergovic45/unit-testing-first-test/README.md

     - "jasmine" itself is the framework we will use here, see https://jasmine.github.io/pages/getting_started.html
     - "@types/jasmine" will enable auto-completion of things like "describe", "it", "expect", etc. without the need to actively import jasmine in your spec.ts files
         - TLDR it adds jasmine related stuff to the global namespace in your project
-- Initialize jasmine with "npx jasmine init"
+- Initialize jasmine with `npx jasmine init`
 - Now you can use an IDE like VSCode or just create the folder structure yourself in the file explorer with the specified file contents
-- Create a "src" folder with an subfolder "example", that contains a "calc.ts" and a "calc.spec.ts"
+- Create a "src" folder with an subfolder "examples", that contains a "calc.ts" and a "calc.spec.ts"
 - You should have following folder structure now
     - node_modules
     - spec